tomaskala/dotfiles/VPS.md

     * `sudo vim /etc/ssh/sshd_config`
     * Set `PermitRootLogin` to `no`.
     * Set `PasswordAuthentication` to `no`.
-    * Restart the SSH service: `sudo service restart sshd`.
+    * Restart the SSH service: `sudo service sshd restart`.
 7. **Set up a firewall.**
     * Ensure `iptables` is on.
     * Install `ufw`.